Browsing Category

 • Melt 1 stick unsalted butter in a large pot over medium-low heat.

-• Leave the butter on the heat until it foams and begins to turn brown.
+• Leave the butter on the heat until it foams and turns brown.
 The divine smell is your first clue.
 No, you can’t lap it up right there.
-You need to keep your eye on this butter and keep stirring until it turns a nutty colour.
+Keep your eye on this butter and stir until it turns a nutty colour.

 • Remove from heat and stir in ¼ tsp coarse sea salt and 6 cups Rice Crispies.